MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 While [each attack tends to vary, the core attack techniques are:](https://attack.mitre.org/techniques/T1550/001/)

-- An attacker registers an app with an OAuth 2.0 provider, such as Azure Active Directory.
+- An attacker registers an app with an OAuth 2.0 provider, such as Azure AD.
 - The app is configured in a way that makes it seem legitimate.
 For example, attackers might use the name of a popular product available in the same ecosystem.
 - The attacker gets a link directly from users, which may be done through conventional email-based phishing, by compromising a non-malicious website, or through other techniques.
 - The user clicks the link and is shown an authentic consent prompt asking them to grant the malicious app permissions to data.